gsoules/AvantSearch/README.md

 Tree View | Elements that can be used as the Tree View field

 The subsections that follow explain the options listed in the table above.
-Some options require that you specify formatted list of information using commas, semicolons or other characters as separators.
+Some options require that you specify formatted list of information using commas or other characters as separators.
 For these options, spaces around separators are ignored.
-For example "a,b,c" is treated the same as "a, b, c".
+For example "a, b , c" is treated the same as "a,b,c".

 <hr/>